tomvanbraeckel/yamcs.github.com/docs/server/Installation.md

 #### Configuration
 The Yamcs configuration files are encoded using the yaml format.
 This format allows to encode in a human readable way (unlike XML) the most common data types: numbers, strings, lists and maps.
 For detailed syntax rules, please see [http://www.yaml.org](http://www.yaml.org).

-The starting configuration file is `yamcs.yaml`.
+The starting configuration file is <tt>etc/yamcs.yaml</tt>.
 It contains a list of Yamcs instances.
-For each instance, a file called `yamcs.instance-name.yaml` defines all the components that are part of the instance.
+For each instance, a file called <tt>etc/yamcs.instance-name.yaml</tt> defines all the components that are part of the instance.
 Depending on which components are selected, different configuration files are needed.

-The logging level is configured  in `logging.yamcs-server.properties`.
-This file is used to configure the standard Java logging framework, and is encoded in standard java properties format.
-The formatting of the java properties files is described here: [http://docs.oracle.com/javase/6/docs/api/java/util/Properties.html#load(java.io.Reader)](http://docs.oracle.com/javase/6/docs/api/java/util/Properties.html#load(java.io.Reader)).
+The logging level is configured  in [etc/logging.yamcs-server.properties](/docs/server/logging.yamcs-server.properties).

 #### Updating
 Upgrading is done using the rpm command:

     rpm -U yamcs-version.noarch.rpm

-If a configuration file (in the `etc` directory) has been updated with regard to the previous installed version, the old files will be saved with the extension `.rpmsave`.
+If a configuration file (in the <tt>etc</tt> directory) has been updated with regard to the previous installed version, the old files will be saved with the extension <tt>.rpmsave</tt>.
 The user then has to inspect the difference between the two version and to implement the newly added options into the old configuration files.

 #### Removing